 Scale out with Ubuntu Server

-The leading platform for scale-out computing, Ubuntu Server helps you make the most of your infrastructure.
+Ubuntu Server brings economic and technical scalability to your datacentre, public or private.
 Whether you want to deploy an OpenStack cloud, a Hadoop cluster or a 50,000-node render farm, Ubuntu Server delivers the best value scale-out performance available.

 - Supported for five years by Canonical